Knapp Ranch, California: Cienaga Ranch

-Henry was a commercial bee keeper who, in the early 1900s, was managing 130 colonies of bees which produced tons of honey every year Henry used three donkeys to haul lumber to the property to built a ranch house that is still standing but now in ruins.
+Henry was a commercial bee keeper who, in the early 1900s, was managing 130 colonies of bees which produced tons of honey every year Henry used three donkeys to haul lumber to the property to build a ranch house that is still standing but now in ruins.

 The property was originally called the Cienaga Ranch named after Cienaga Canyon in which the ranch was located.
 The name, Cienaga Canyon, appeared on USGS maps as early as 1903 at the time of the granting of the land patent.

 Henry was the half-brother of Annie Rose Briggs whom she called "Eddie".
 They partnered in efforts to locate lost 19th-century gold mines believed to be in the immediate area of the Cienaga Ranch.

 Kelly Ranch

 A man named Kelly bought the Cienaga Ranch in the mid-1920s and it was subsequently known as the Kelly Ranch for several decades.

 Very little is known about the ranch or the people involved during the Kelly era of ownership.

 The name "Kelly Ranch" first appeared on a U.S. Geological Survey (USGS) map that was surveyed in 1930.
 A 1931 USGS map shows an "Emergency Airplane Landing Field" located on the Kelly Ranch however this feature was not included on later maps.